-Nestled in the Zanskar Range of the Garhwal Himalayas, the Valley of Flowers Uttarakhand is a UNESCO World Heritage Site spread across 87 sq km at 3,352–3,658 m elevation.
-First documented by British mountaineer Frank Smythe in 1931, the valley bursts into a riot of colour every monsoon with over 600 species of alpine wildflowers including Brahmakamal, Blue Poppy, Cobra Lily, and rare Himalayan orchids.
+Nestled in the Himalayan Range of the Garhwal Himalayas, the Valley of Flowers Uttarakhand is a UNESCO World Heritage Site spread across 87 sq km at 3,352–3,658 m elevation.
+First documented by British mountaineer Frank Smyth in 1931, the valley bursts into a riot of color every monsoon with over 600 species of alpine wildflowers including Brahma Kamal, Blue Poppy, Cobra Lily, and rare Himalayan orchids.
 Combined with a sacred trek to Hemkund Sahib—a Sikh pilgrimage site at 4,329 m beside a glacial lake—this 5-day journey is one of the most rewarding Himalayan experiences in India.

 Departure Dates